Ideal Poisson-Voronoi tessellations on hyperbolic spaces: Introduction

+The paper is structured as follows: In Section \ref{sec:conv}, we set up an abstract framework for convergence of Voronoi tessellations whose points converge to the ideal boundary of a space.
+Section~\ref{sec.idpvths} establishes the main properties of the ideal Poisson--Voronoi tessellations in $d$-dimensional hyperbolic spaces, along with the first three theorems stated in the introduction.
+At the end of \cref{sec.idpvths}, we develop the basic properties of the ideal Poisson--Delaunay tessellation.
+We then turn to precise computations of various distributions related to $ \mathcal{V}_d$ and to $\mathcal{C}_{d}$.
+Using \cite{GodKabTha}, we compute the $k$-face intensities in Section \ref{s:intensities}, while we focus on the cell of the origin, $ \mathcal{C}_{d}$, in Section \ref{s.zerocell}.
+Section~\ref{sec.trees} treats the case for regular trees and recalls some results obtained by \cite{bhupatiraju}.
+Finally, Section \ref{s.open} provides some future directions.

 \textbf{Acknowledgements}.
-We thank Thomas Budzinski and Bram Petri for enlightening discussions around and during the conception of \cite{BudzinskiCurienPetri}.
-The work of the first two authors was supported by ANR RanTanPlan.
+N.C.~thanks Thomas Budzinski and Bram Petri for enlightening discussions around and during the conception of \cite{BudzinskiCurienPetri}.
+The work of M.A.~and N.C.~was supported by ANR RanTanPlan and ERC Consolidator Grant SuperGRandMA (Grant No.~101087572).
 N.E.\ was partially supported by the CNRS grant RT 3477, Geométrie Stochastique.
-R.L.\ was partially supported by NSF grant DMS-1954086.
+R.L.\ was partially supported by NSF grants DMS-1612363 and DMS-1954086 and the Indiana University Institute for Advanced Study.
 M.\"U.\ was supported by grants from the Fondation Mathématique Jacques Hadamard (FMJH).
+All authors thank the reviewer for thoughtful remarks.